Chris Kroeze: Personal life

 Kroeze is married to Mara, and they have two children.
 Kroeze, known for his music career, has also performed a series of comedy music shows with Micah Terpstra, blending humor and live music in a unique stage act.
-The duo has toured across the United States, performing in major cities such as New York City, Los Angeles, Chicago, Houston, Phoenix, Philadelphia, San Diego, Dallas, San Francisco, and Nashville.
+The duo has toured across the United States, performing in major cities such as New York City, Los Angeles, Chicago, Houston, Phoenix, Philadelphia, San Diego, Dallas, San Francisco, Nashville, and Poskin.